Windell2468/Flashcards-1/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+The challenge was the image card and flip card.
+It took some time to figure out how to make the flashcards that would flip and display the images.

 ## License